Security

 • GFI Email Security Testing Zone – So you have virus protection, but how good is it?
 Many viruses are spread through email.
 Go to this site, fill out the form and it will send you email messages with attachments that should appear as viruses, but are not.
 If you antivirus software is working correctly, it should prevent you from opening the attachment.
 If not, you may want to look for different antivirus software.

-• Computer Incident Advisory Capability (CIAC) – A US Government site
+• Cyber Incident Response Capability (CIAC) – A US Government site

 Online Virus Scans

-• Scan for Viruses – Examine your computer using Symantec’s virus detection technology to determine if it is infected by any known virus or Trojan horse.
+• Norton Security Scan – Examine your computer using Symantec’s virus detection technology to determine if it is infected by any known virus or Trojan horse.

 • Trend Micro’s FREE online virus scan – Always up to date.
 Nothing to install.
 Detects viruses and cleans your PC.